comp-lin-alg/comp-lin-alg-course/doc/source/L4_LU_decomposition.rst

 `LUx=Pb`.
 The procedure is then as before, but `b` must be permuted to `Pb` before doing the forwards and back substitutions.

+We call this strategy *partial pivoting*.
+In contrast, *complete pivoting* additionally employs permutations `Q_k` on the right that swap columns of `A_k` as well as the rows swapped by the permutations `P_k`.
+By similar arguments, one can obtain the LU factorisation with complete pivoting, `PAQ=LU`.

 Stability of LU factorisation
 -----------------------------